 This type of quadrant immediately allows a viewer to determine which clusters are exposed in the present day, which assets experience higher levels of relative change in exposure in coming decades, and assets exposed to a combined present-day and future change exposures.

-In this case, we identify an asset, depicted as a large blue bubble, that faces a trifecta of potential challenges: high levels of present day exposures to acute precipitation, high levels of future change, and the presence of a sizable workforce onsite.
+In this case, we identify an asset, depicted as a large blue bubble, that faces a trifecta of potential challenges: high levels of present-day exposures to acute precipitation, high levels of future change, and the presence of a sizable workforce onsite.

 Financial Impact Quantification